 Finally, most people who are arrested have a family, a job or a business that need their daily attention.
 Bailing yourself out will allow you to resume your day-to-day activities while getting your affairs in order in advance of your sentencing, which may result in time behind bars where you will be away from your family, job or business concerns.

-Free Consultation: Tulsa Criminal Attorney
+Initial Consultation: Tulsa Criminal Attorney

 When you’ve been arrested in the Tulsa area, it’s time to retain a Tulsa criminal attorney who will look out for your legal interests.
-Contact your defense team at Tulsa Criminal Defense Law Firm today for a free, confidential consultation.
+Contact your defense team at Tulsa Criminal Defense Law Firm today for a initial, confidential consultation.